DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

 Organized pantry before and afterPin

-Organized built in drawers on the bottom
+Organized built in drawers the kids can use

 The built in drawers at the bottom of the pantry cabinet are perfect for this!
 We keep breakfast stuff and snacks in the bottom drawer, and grab-and-go lunch things in the top drawer.

-pantry organization ideasPin
+small pantry organization ideasPin

-Everything in one spot feels soooooo good!
+Everything in one spot feels soooooo good! 🙌

 Pantry remodel with pull out shelvesPin